 Yet, the main issue is that the coronavirus pandemic is not just an economic crisis, it is a humanitarian one.
 Tens of thousands of people have already perished.
 The global death toll has surpassed one hundred thousand.
 Now the priority from the perspective of the Trump administration should not only be decimating an adverbial country’s economy.
 It is a time to save lives, even if it means considering a temporary, targeted sanction reduction.

-Opinions expressed on the Coalition Times are not necessarily those of ECC, and our publication of opinions alone is not an endorsement of them.
+Opinions expressed on the Advocate are not necessarily those of ECC, and our publication of opinions alone is not an endorsement of them.